Torre Reforma

-The Torre Reforma is a skyscraper in Mexico City with a height of 807 ft to the roof and housing 57 stories, in 2016 it became the tallest skyscraper in Mexico City, exceeding both Torre BBVA Bancomer at 771 ft located just across the street, and Torre Mayor at 739.5 ft located next to it.
+The Torre Reforma is an office skyscraper in Mexico City with a height of 807 ft to the roof and housing 57 stories, in 2016 it became the tallest skyscraper in Mexico City, exceeding both Torre BBVA Bancomer at 771 ft located just across the street, and Torre Mayor at 739.5 ft located next to it.

 Construction began in May 2008.
 The complex hosts a restaurant, a shopping mall, entertainment areas and the DOOM International's Reforma Gym.
 The construction of the building was managed by Vertical Capital Group while LBR and Architects was charge of development.

 Construction

 It was built at Paseo de la Reforma #483, across the street from the Torre Mayor, at the site formerly occupied by a nightclub on the Paseo de la Reforma.
-The initial plan included the demolishing of a historic 1930s house near the site, but it was decided to conserve the house and use the historic structure as the main entrance to the building.
+The initial plan included the demolishing of Casa Austin, a historic 1930s house near the site, but it was decided to conserve the house and use the historic structure as the main entrance to the building.